Skip to content

 Automatic invalidation

-That makes these caches safer than hand-rolled std::unordered_map members that never hear about document updates.
+This makes both safer than hand-rolled std::unordered_map members that never hear about document updates.

 • cache derived data, not mutable ownership-heavy objects